rust-embedded/rust-raspberrypi-OS-tutorials/12_exceptions_part1_groundwork/README.md

 ```

 This triggers our exception code, because we try to read from a virtual address for which no mapping
 has been installed.
-Remember, we only installed up to `4 GiB` of address space in the previous
+Remember, we only mapped up to `4 GiB` of address space in the previous
 tutorial.

 To survive this exception, the respective handler has a special demo case: